hzeller/ldgraphy/README.md

 Options:
         -d <val>   : DPI of input image.
-Default 600 -i         : Inverse image: black becomes laser on -n         : Dryrun.
+Default 600 -i         : Inverse image: black becomes laser on -M         : Inhibit move in x direction
+        -F         : Run a focus round until the first Ctrl-C -n         : Dryrun.
 Do not do any scanning.
         -h         : This help
 ```